XTLS/Xray-docs-next/docs/en/config/outbounds/trojan.md

 > `address`: address

-The server address, which can be an IPv4, IPv6, or domain name.
+Server address.
+Supports IPv4, IPv6, and domain names.
 Required.

 > `port`: number

-The server port, usually the same port that the server is listening on.
+Server port.
+Usually the same as the port the server is listening on.

 > `password`: string

-The password for authentication.
-Required.
-It can be any string.
+Password.
+Required, any string.

 > `email`: string

-The email address, optional, used to identify the user.
+Email address.
+Optional, used to identify the user.

 > `level`: number

-The user level.
-Connections will use the corresponding [local policy](../policy.md#levelpolicyobject) associated with this user level.
+User level.
+Connections will use the [Local Policy](../policy.md#levelpolicyobject) corresponding to this user level.

-The `level` value corresponds to the `level` value in the [policy](../policy.md#policyobject).
-If not specified, the default value is 0.
+The value of `level` corresponds to the value of `level` in [policy](../policy.md#policyobject).
+If not specified, it defaults to 0.